 The colonists objected because they had no representation in the Parliament.
 In 1765, the Sons of Liberty formed and used public demonstrations, boycott, and violence to make sure that the British tax laws were unenforceable.
 In Boston, the Sons of Liberty burned the records of the vice-admiralty court and looted the home of chief justice.
-Several colonial legislatures called for united action and nine colonies sent delegates to the Stamp Act Congress in New York City on October 1765.
-A “Declaration of Rights and Grievances” stating that taxes passed without representation violated their rights as Englishmen.
+Several colonial legislatures called for united action, and nine colonies sent delegates to the Stamp Act Congress in New York City in October 1765.
+A “Declaration of Rights and Grievances,” stating that taxes passed without representation violated their rights as Englishmen.

 Colonists went further and started boycotting imports of British merchandise.
 Massachusetts was declared in a state of rebellion in 1775, and the British garrison was ordered to disarm the rebels and arrest their leaders.
 These orders led to the Battles of Lexington and Concord, which marked the start of the military campaign of the American Revolution.

 The Stamp Act of 1765 was an Act of the Parliament of Great Britain which imposed a direct tax on the British colonies in America.
 It required that many printed materials in the colonies be produced on stamped paper produced in London, carrying an embossed revenue stamp.

 Printed materials included legal documents, magazines, cards, newspapers, and other types of paper used throughout the colonies.
 It also had to be paid in British currency, not in colonial paper money.